 BEDS AND BORDERS

-Lift and divide bulbs that have finished flowering, such as bluebells, fritillary, crocus and tulips, and lift daffodil clumps that threaten to become too crowded next year.
+If your borders were looking a little crowded this spring, lift and divide bulbs that have finished flowering now, such as bluebells, fritillary, crocus and tulips, and lift daffodil clumps.

 Harden off cutting of dahlias and chrysanthemums for planting out at the end of the month, along with tender bedding plants.

-It’s time to get planting your summer bedding plants, we would recommend waiting until after mid-May.
-Have some fleece on stand-by ready in case of any late frosts to protect summer bedding and other tender plants that you’ve planted out.
+It’s time to get planting your summer bedding plants, but have some fleece on stand-by ready in case of any late frosts to protect summer bedding and other tender plants that you’ve planted out.
+Did you know we grow 80% of bedding plants on our nursery at The Gardener’s Garden Centre, Knockholt?

 Hanging baskets can be planted up (if not done already) and hung out towards the end of the month, weather permitting.

-Keep baskets and pots well-watered from now on as they will soon dry out.
+Keep baskets and pots well-watered from now on as they will soon dry out, mix in Aquagel when planting to help retain moisture.
+We also recommend using plant food tablets to provide 6 months of slow release feeding.

-If you’re not looking for bedding, why not fill and brighten your borders with the wealth of shrubs and climbers we have to choose from, including: Ceanothus, choisya, rhododendrons, clematis, wisteria and not to mention plenty of herbaceous perennials like aquilegia, dicentra, euphorbia, geraniums and peonies.
+If you’re not looking for bedding, why not fill and brighten your borders with the wealth of shrubs and climbers we have to choose from, including: Ceanothus, choisya, rhododendrons, clematis (pruning group 1), wisteria and not to mention plenty of herbaceous perennials like aquilegia, dicentra, euphorbia, geraniums and peonies.
 If it’s roses you are after, we have plenty in stock!
-Remember, roses need plenty of feeding with a granular rose fertiliser such as Bayer Garden Toprose or David Austin Rose Food.
-You can shop online for plants at www.coolings.co.uk/shop.
+Remember, roses need plenty of feeding with a granular rose fertiliser such as AfterPlant Rose Food.

 SOWING, PLANTING AND HARVESTING